Modelling structure and predicting dynamics of discussion threads in online boards: Abstract

 \section{Abstract}

-{Internet boards are platforms for online discussions about a variety of topics.
+Internet boards are platforms for online discussion about a variety of topics.
 On these boards, individuals may start a new thread on a specific matter, or leave comments in an existing discussion.
 The resulting collective process leads to the formation of `discussion trees’, where nodes represent a post and comments, and an edge represents a ‘reply-to’ relation.
-The structure of discussion trees has been analysed in previous works, but only from a static perspective.
-In this paper, we focus on their structural and dynamical properties by modelling their formation as a self-exciting Hawkes process.
-We first study a Reddit dataset to show that the structure of the trees resemble those produced by a Galton-Watson process with a special root offspring distribution.
-The dynamical aspect of the model is then used to predict future commenting activity and the final size of a discussion tree.
-We compare the efficiency of our approach with previous works and show its superiority for the prediction of the dynamics of discussion. }\\[2mm]
+The structure of discussion trees has been analysed in previous works, but mainly from a static perspective.